(Here’s an Audiovisual Lecture on Analyzing Non-African Drama: Fences By August Wilson: https://youtu.be/zsmNsUOjlz0).

 The play is set in America in the 1950s, and it portrays the effects of racism on the lives and families of African-Americans living in the American society during that sad period of American history.

-AN OVERVIEW OF THE PLA
+AN OVERVIEW OF THE PLAY

 The play is a depiction of the problems faced by a Black American family in the racially biased American.
 In the play, August Wilson portrays the crises facing an African American family in the aftermath of the Second World War.
 The play dramatizes the effects of racial prejudice on African American families and other social issues.
 It’s about the problems in Troy’s family: how members of the family relate with one another, how misunderstanding creates barriers, and how betrayal breaks the bond that binds them together.
 Having suffered the effect of racism (knowing that his pro baseball dreams were stopped by racial discrimination), Troy fears that racism will also ruin Cory’s career in football if he went ahead in it.
 His insistence that his son Cory should not pursue his dream career in football leads to irreparable damage to their relationship as father and son.
 Meanwhile, Troy’s memories of his own father’s family were those of abuse and conflict as well, which was why he (Troy) grew up mostly motherless.
 Troy indicts his own father of being so evil that no woman could stay with him for long but he himself ends up betraying his wife (Rose) by having an affair with Alberta.